drowe67/freedv-gui/USER_MANUAL.md

 ## Transceiver Filters

-For most FreeDV use, your radio's filters should be set to the widest possible (typically around 3 KHz).
+For most FreeDV use, your radio's receive filters should be set to the widest possible (typically around 3 KHz).
 This allows easy switching between analog mode as well as the various FreeDV modes.
-However, if preferred, you can use the following filter widths for each of the modes below:
+Depending on propagation conditions and your radio, narrower filters may or may not help improve SNR.
+For reference, the channel widths of the currently supported modes are below:

 | Mode | Width (KHz) |
 | --- | --- |